paezha/University-AI-Panel/README.md

 interesting questions should be a skill in and of itself.
 An emphasis on practice questions, however, signals an underlying weakness of the process, namely, a focus on learning for the examination, as opposed to learning for its own sake.
-A growing body of evidence points at the effectiveness of alternative assessment schemes, such as continuous assessment through course work, and even seen examinations instead of the traditional unseen examinations (Turner and Briggs 2018).
+A growing body of evidence points towards the effectiveness of alternative assessment schemes, such as continuous assessment through course work, and even seen examinations instead of the traditional unseen examinations (Turner and Briggs 2018).
 Alas,